 To prevent discrimination, a number of states have laws regulating what kind of questions may be asked in job interviews.
 Here is a list of the most frequent permitted and prohibited questions.
 It should serve you as a general guide – but because there may be minor variations, be certain to check with the correct human or civil rights agency in your state for those specifically applicable to you.
+For more information on interviewing best practices or for any questions related to your search for a new senior leader, contact Leigh Taylor at 571-326-9547.

 Permitted – You may ask an applicant their name.